 A rehab facility will provide ongoing therapy after a patient checks out to give them the support they need during challenging times.

-There are several rehab facilities out there, but Blueprints for Recovery is your best bet when it comes to overcoming marijuana addiction.
+There are several rehab facilities out there, but The PAC Program is your best bet when it comes to overcoming marijuana addiction.
 We start with an assisted marijuana detox program that ensures toxins are eliminated from your body.